chainyo/tensorshare/docs/installation.md

 TensorShare is a framework-agnostic library.
 It means that the default installation does not include any framework and assumes that you will handle the backend (or backends) yourself.

+!!! note
+    All the backends are optional and can be installed separately, but they all require `numpy` to be installed.
+    That's why they all come with `numpy` as a dependency.

 However, we provide a set of backends that can be installed alongside TensorShare.

 * [x] [Jax](https://jax.readthedocs.io/en/latest/) | `flax>=0.6.3`, `jax>=0.3.25`, `jaxlib>=0.3.25`